niplav/site/bcis_and_alignment.md

 different goals.

 Aligning an already aligned AI system using BCIs is, of course, trivial.

+The usefulness that BCIs could have for aligning AI systems by increasing the amount of information for value learning systems is examined in the excellent [Robbo 2021](https://www.lesswrong.com/posts/iWv6Pu2fWPKqevzFE/using-brain-computer-interfaces-to-get-more-data-for-ai "Using Brain-Computer Interfaces to get more data for AI alignment").
+It also presents a categorization into three ways in which BCI technology could be help for aligning AI: Enhancement, Merge, and Alignment Aid.

 Arguments For the Utility of Brain-Computer Interfaces in AI Alignment
 -----------------------------------------------------------------------